ibizaman/skarabox/docs/architecture.md

 We set the port to 2222 by default.
 We add an ssh public key so we can connect as the root user.

+This ssh public key is generated as part of the [initialization](../modules/initialgen.nix) process in `./ssh_skarabox.pub` and the private key in `./skarabox`.
+We also add that file to `.gitignore` to ensure we don't store the private file in the repo.

 The commands in `postCommands` are executed when the sshd daemon has started.
 The command added in `/root/.profile` will be executed when we log in through SSH.